tingkelvin/tingkelvin.github.io/_posts/2021-12-03-Efficient String Matching via Hashing.md

 In our example, the H("ABD") = H("CDD"), even though they are not the same.

+Then we move to the second window which is 'BCC'.
 Here is the tricky part.
 If we want to calcaulte the hash value of second window "BCC", in stead of go though all the calculations.
 We can subtract it from the first window.

 $$H('BCC') = (H(ABC) - H(A))*d + H(C)$$